hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/lectures_and_discourses/040_vedanta_and_privilege.md

 never born.
 What are all these changes then?
 What becomes of this phenomenal world?
-This world is admitted as an apparent world, bound by time, space, and causation, and it comes to what is called the Vivarta-vâda in Sanskrit, evolution of nature, and manifestation of the Absolute.
+This world is admitted as an apparent world, bound by time, space, and causation, and it comes to what is called the Vivarta-vāda in Sanskrit, evolution of nature, and manifestation of the Absolute.
 The Absolute does not change, or re-evolve.
 In the little amoeba is that infinite perfection latent.
 It is called amoeba from its amoeba covering, and from the amoeba to the perfect man the change is